smartDIYs/Manual/EN/Etcher_Laser/manual/software_setup_mobile.md

 <img src="./images/software_setup_mobile_13.jpg">

 ## Connect to EtcherLaser via Wi-Fi router
 If you have a Wi-Fi router in your environment, you can connect to EtcherLaser via this router.
-See “Connection to machine” for the setting method.
+See <a href="https://manual.smartdiys.cc/el-mobile-connection-to-machine/" target="_blank">“Connection to machine”</a> for the setting method.